mzarafon/penn-treaty-elm/_posts/2017-10-04-wampum_belt_delivered.md

 ---
 layout: post
-title: "The Belt of Wampum Delivered..."
+title: "The Belt of Wampum Delivered"
+thumbnail: wampum-thumb.jpg
 ---

 ## F. Bourquin & Co.
 The Belt of Wampum delivered by the Indians to William Penn at the ‘Great Treaty’ under the Elm Tree at Shackamaxon in 1682. n.d.